Ro-Cab/Active-Directory-Lab/README.md

 ## 💽 Step 14 - Install Windows 10 Pro
 Booted the VM and installed Windows 10 Pro (not Home, since Home editions can’t join a domain).
-Create a local user called “User” and skip adding a Microsoft account.
+Created a local user called “User” and skipped adding a Microsoft account.
-Once installed, verified the client received a DHCP address in the 172.16.0.x range by running ipconfig.
+Once installed, verified the client received a DHCP address in the 172.16.0.100-200 range by running ipconfig.

 <img width="975" height="639" alt="image" src="https://github.com/user-attachments/assets/06a46a9c-d849-48bd-822a-4917683661fc" />

-*Command Prompt showing ipconfig output, DFG, DNS, DHCP from DC*
+*172.16.0.100 ip address recieved from DC*

 <br>